cedar-policy/rfcs/text/0061-functions.md

 };
 ```

-For simplicity, safety, and readability, Cedar functions cannot call other functions, and cannot take functions as arguments.
+For simplicity, safety, and readability, Cedar macros cannot call other macros, and cannot take macros as arguments.

 ## Motivation